Studies

 - In addition to treatment, participants will complete assessments and questionnaires throughout the course of the study

-If you have any questions, or are interested in signing up for the study, please email Hazal Gurcan at familytreatment@stanford.edu.
+If you have any questions, or are interested in signing up for the study, please fill out the interest form below or email Hazal Gurcan at familytreatment@stanford.edu.
 Alternatively, call (650) 723 - 9182.

 Confirming the Efficacy/Mechanism of Family Therapy for Children with Low Weight Avoidant/Restrictive Food Intake Disorder (ARFID)